New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 Tekapo → Aoraki/Mount Cook

 Travel the Lake Pukaki / SH80 corridor into Aoraki/Mount Cook, with landscape stops at formed pull-offs along the way.
-Afternoon check-in, scouting around Whitehorse Hill and the Visitor Centre area, then sunset or night photography if the window is strong.
+Afternoon check-in at the Hermitage, scouting around Whitehorse Hill and the Visitor Centre area, then sunset or night photography if the window is strong.

 Aoraki/Mount Cook · Hooker Valley + Whitehorse Hill